gruelbox/transaction-outbox/README.md

 If using the built-in transaction manager, you should start a transaction using `TransactionManager.inTransaction()`:

 ```
-transactionManager.inTransaction(() -> {
+transactionManager.inTransaction(tx -> {
-  // Do some work within your transaction
+  // Do some work using the transaction
-  // This code MUST use the connection currently active within the `TransactionManager`.
-  customerService.createCustomer(transactionManager, customer);
+  customerService.createCustomer(tx, customer);
-  // Schedule a transaction outbox task
+  // Schedule a transaction outbox task (automatically uses the same transaction)
   outbox.schedule(EventPublisher.class).publishEvent(NewCustomerEvent.of(customer));
 });
 ```